 Here are the latest COVID-19 case numbers confirmed Tuesday in Washington state

-The Washington state Department of Health reported 2,337 new cases of COVID-19 and 59 deaths Tuesday.
+The Washington state Department of Health reported 2,502 new cases of COVID-19 Tuesday and 90 deaths since Friday.

-Statewide totals from the illness caused by the coronavirus are at 258,767 cases and 3,541 deaths.
-The case total includes 10,187 cases listed as probable.
-Those numbers are up from 256,430 cases and 3,482 deaths on Monday.
+Statewide totals from the illness caused by the coronavirus are 278,544 cases and 3,789 deaths.
+Those numbers are up from 276,042 cases Monday and 3,699 deaths Friday.
+The case total includes 11,843 cases listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.